Skip to content

 fLC=12πLC=12π47×106220×1061.57 kHzf_{LC} = \frac{1}{2\pi\sqrt{LC}} = \frac{1}{2\pi\sqrt{47 \times 10^{-6} \cdot 220 \times 10^{-6}}} \approx 1.57 \text{ kHz}

-At this frequency the power stage phase drops sharply — up to 180° without a compensator.
+At this frequency the power stage phase drops sharply — we're talking up to 180° without a compensator.
+That's a disaster for stability.
 A Type III compensator places two zeros (f_z1, f_z2) near this double pole to recover phase before crossover.
-The two high-frequency poles (f_p1, f_p2) roll off gain above crossover to prevent the switching noise from re-entering the loop.
+The two high-frequency poles (f_p1, f_p2) roll off gain above crossover to prevent the switching noise from re-entering the loop and causing problems.

 The placement of f_z1 at 500 Hz and f_z2 at 1500 Hz brackets the LC double pole at 1.57 kHz.
-This is intentional: the zero at 500 Hz starts adding phase early enough to reach maximum phase boost right around the crossover frequency.
+This isn't random — the zero at 500 Hz starts adding phase early enough to reach maximum phase boost right around the crossover frequency.
+If you put your zeros too close to the LC pole, you don't get enough phase boost in time.
+Too far away, and you're wasting the phase boost where you don't need it.

 Running Monte Carlo: Where the Real Problem Appears

 Nominal stability is necessary but not sufficient.
-Real production boards use components with tolerances.
+Real production boards use components with tolerances, and those tolerances stack up in ways that can absolutely wreck your carefully tuned loop.
 Configure the Monte Carlo section:

 ParameterValue